The other day, I was searching around for information about when wallpaper went out of fashion.

 Unfortunately, I had to dig pretty deep, as most of the top results were written by wallpaper companies and interior design gurus.

 All of whom were trying to gaslight their readers into believing that wallpaper never went out of style.

 However, the average person knows that this isn’t true.

 We know that wallpaper did go out of fashion.
-We know this because we witnessed it disappearing from people’s homes with our own eyes.
+This is because we witnessed it disappearing from people’s homes with our own eyes.

-Although there is no doubt that some people still use wallpaper, it is nowhere near as popular as it used to be.
+Although there is no doubt that some people still use it to decorate their homes, it is nowhere near as popular as it used to be.

 In fact, I personally can’t remember the last time that I saw wallpaper in someone’s home.
 Furthermore, the interior paint section in my local DIY store is at least twenty times larger than the wallpaper section.

 Wallpaper started to go out of style in the 1980s.
 However, it didn’t completely disappear from people’s homes until the late 1990s and early 2000s.

 These kinds of changes take time, as it can take years for people to join the latest trend and then pick up the motivation to redesign all of the rooms in their home.

 If you have ever redesigned a room, then you will know that it can take hours of backbreaking work.
 It can also be frustrating and costly.
 Because of this, people tend to “put off” projects like these until they become absolutely necessary.